[4DOS.INFO]

 • Ashley J.S.
 Mills Introduction to Win32 shell scripting.

-• Dave Navarro Very useful command line tools
+• Dave Navarro Very useful command line tools, now found on Sharetool.com

 • Terry Newton Batch FAQ and batch related stuff, Batch Guide